 Certificate IV in Disability Support

-Individuals who have completed Certificate III may choose to continue their studies with this qualification.
+Individuals who have completed the Certificate III may then choose to continue their studies with this qualification.
 Anyone who wants to gain advanced care skills or to embark on senior roles like a team leader or manager, is encouraged to complete this course.

 The Future of Disability Support

-The growing need for disability support workers shows how important this role is in our society.
+The growing need for Disability Support Workers shows how important this role is in our society.